predix-ui/predix-ui/_pages/develop/map.md

 ## Limiting data returned to the client
 Another point to consider is what data to transfer to the client.
-There is a temptation to return all the data associated with an object as it simplifies the display of data within popovers.
+There is a temptation to return all the data associated with an object, as it simplifies the display of data within popovers.
 However, limiting the returned data to just the geometry and those properties required for styling can dramatically reduce the amount of data being transferred to the client and speed up response times.
-When zoomed out, the visible area on the map naturally covers a much larger area then when it is zoomed in.
+When zoomed out, the visible area on the map naturally covers a much larger area than when it is zoomed in.
 This means that a bounding box query is likely to return a larger number of objects, possibly overwhelming the client and the user.
 It is often necessary to restrict the bounding box query to specific collections when zoomed out, and to gradually turn on more collections as the user zooms in.
 This